supsi-dacd-isaac/pvxte-web/README.md

 ## Limitations of the web tool

-The current version of the web tool that is developed with the scope of the PVTutt'Elettrico project has the following limitations.
+The current version of the web tool that is developed within the scope of the PVTutt'Elettrico project has the following limitations.

 * The model supports evaluating the one-to-one replacement of diesel buses with electric buses.
 Therefore, the number of electric buses must be equal to the number of diesel buses in the original fleet.
 Moreover, the model assumes that the electric buses are homogeneous.
 * The fleet must consist of electric buses only, i.e., the user cannot simulate a mixed fleet of diesel and electric buses in the same simulation,